0xbolt/0xbolt.github.io/articles/greats.md

+---
+layout: article.njk
-Learning from the greats!
+title: Learning from the Greats

-churchill, andrej karpathy, etc.
+---